FSV Berolina Stralau: Berolina Berlin

-Libertas played in the Märkische Fußball-Bund, an early Berlin-based league active from 1901–11.
+Libertas played in the Märkische Fußball-Bund, an early Berlin-based league active from 1901 to 1911.
 They adopted the name Berliner Sport-Club Berolina in 1909 and became part of the Oberliga Berlin (I) in 1913.
 Generally a lower table side, the club's best results came as a 3rd-place finish in the MFB in 1910 and a 2nd place Oberliga finish in 1918.

 The team joined the Berliner Turnerkooperation in 1918 as that club's football department and maintained its identity as Fußballabteilung Berolina der BT.
 They became independent again sometime in 1923.
 On 12 May 1926, Berolina merged with Lichtenburger Sportclub 01 to form Berolina-Lichtenburger SC 01.
 The Lichtenburg side was the product of 22 August 1919 union between Lichtenburger Sport-Club 02 and Lichtenburger Sport-Club Frisch-Auf.

 In 1933, German football was reorganized under the Third Reich into 16 top-flight regional divisions.
 Although Berolina never managed to qualify for play in the Gauliga Berlin-Brandenburg (I), they did advance to the first knock out round of the 1935 Tschammerspokal, predecessor to today's DFB-Pokal with victories over SC Victoria Hamburg and Vorwärts-Rasensport Gleiwitz before being eliminated 1:5 by Berlin FC Hanau 93.